Antoniovsb25/Antoniovsb25/README.md

 - Working as a front-end Developer 💗
 - Experience working in projects based in React.js
+- Learning react native to get an opportunity with mobile projects
 - Rio de Janeiro, Brazil 🎭
 - Gamer/ otaku 🎮